syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 # Column Drag And Drop

 The SfDataGrid allows dragging and dropping a column header by setting the [SfDataGrid.AllowDraggingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowDraggingColumn.html) property to `true`.
-Drag view is displayed while dragging a column header.
-Based on the requirement drag and drop operations can be handled using the [SfDataGrid.QueryColumnDragging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryColumnDragging_EV.html) event.
+The Drag view is displayed while dragging a column header.
+Based on the requirements, drag and drop operations can be handled by using the [SfDataGrid.QueryColumnDragging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryColumnDragging_EV.html) event.

 To enable column drag and drop, follow the code example: